SierraSoftworks/human-errors-rs/README.md

 Errors produced by this library implement the `Display` trait to provide a human-friendly rendering of the error message and its advice.
-However, if you want to customize the rendering further, you can use the `pretty` function to get a pre-rendered string representation of the error.
+However, if you want to customize the rendering further, you can use the `pretty` feature which enables you to use the `pretty` function to format errors in a nice, human-readable, way.

-**NOTE**: By default, this function is the same as using the `Display` implementation, but when the `cli` feature is enabled, it will format the error using coloured output and unicode box-drawing characters for an improved terminal experience.

 ```rust
 use human_errors;